julianpoy/RecipeSage-selfhost/README.md

 Migrations are now automated, and use a different migration tool.

-If you have an older version of this repository, you _must_ upgrade to this version of the repository and do the following before upgrading to newer versions:
+If you have an older version of this repository, you _must_ upgrade to this version of the repository and do the following before upgrading to newer versions so that migrations all line up:

 1. Update your local copy of the repository to v4.0.0
 2. Run `docker compose exec api tsx packages/backend/src/migrate`
-3. Run `docker compose exec api npx prisma migrate resolve --applied 0_init`
+3. If the command prior ran successfully, run `docker compose exec api npx prisma migrate resolve --applied 0_init`

 ### v3.1.0